openshift/runbooks/alerts/openshift-virtualization-operator/NoLeadingVirtOperator.md

 ## Mitigation

-Based on the information obtained during the diagnosis procedure, try to find the root cause and resolve the issue.
+Based on the information obtained during the diagnosis procedure, try to identify the root cause and resolve the issue.

 If you cannot resolve the issue, log in to the [Customer Portal](https://access.redhat.com) and open a support case,